Back to Book/course

 • The sinoatrial (SA) node: the sinoatrial node is the primary pacemaker of the heart.
 It directs the heart rhythm during normal circumstances and the rhythm is referred to as sinus rhythm.

 • Parts of the atrial myocardium: There are clusters of atrial myocardial cells located around the crista terminalis, the entrance of the coronary sinus and the inferior vena cava, as well as cells around the mitral and tricuspid valves, which possess automaticity.
-These cells are not conduction cells per se; they are actually contractile cells that possess automaticity.
+These cells are not conduction cells per se; they are contractile cells possessing automaticity.
 Thus, automaticity is not exclusive to cells of the conduction system.

 • The His-Purkinje network: The bundle of His and the entire Purkinje network possess automaticity.